fearedbliss/Alpaca/README.md

 that were related to **`Multiplayer / LAN`** have also been fixed.

 Alpaca's primary focus is to provide more storage.
 Nothing else.
-Therefore, for the best experience, you should combine Alpaca with [Singling](https://github.com/fearedbliss/Cactus/blob/master/README-SINGLING.md).
+Therefore, for the best experience, you should combine Alpaca with [Singling](https://github.com/fearedbliss/Cactus/blob/main/README-SINGLING.md).

 As always, when using any type of mod, make sure to always keep backups!

 ## Status

-This project is in **maintenance mode** and is provided as is.
+This project is provided ***as is***.
+I am not maintaining this anymore, and no bug fixes, or releases will be published.
+I'm leaving this code up to let someone else continue developing it if they so desire, since I believe that the core refactoring, and splitting I've done to the original PlugY code base is a net benefit, and are significant.
+Also, Alpaca fully supports Diablo II Classic :).

 Alpaca has the same supported versions as Cactus/Singling, which means that [Windows 11+ is not supported](https://github.com/fearedbliss/Cactus#windows-11-will-not-be-supported).